E1cB – Elimination (Unimolecular) Conjugate Base

 Perhaps.
-It actually takes quite a lot of work to answer that question, but the clear evidence that an anion is formed should at least plant the seeds of doubt that the E2 is the only possibility here.
+It actually takes quite a lot of work to answer that question (See Reference 2), but the clear evidence that an anion is formed should at least plant the seeds of doubt that the E2 is the only possibility here.

 In theory, one way to tell the difference between the E1cB and the E2 is by studying rate laws.
-It turns out that this is generally difficult in the case of the E1cB [note] , so chemists have had to resort to other methods.
+It turns out that this is generally difficult in the case of the E1cB [See Reference 1] , so chemists have had to resort to other methods.

 A key strategy for studying organic reaction mechanisms is to measure kinetic isotope effects, which take advantage of the subtle differences in bond strengths between isotopes.
 For example C-D (deuterium) bonds are slightly shorter (and stronger) than comparable C-H bonds.
 If C-H bond breaking occurs in the rate determining step, then the rate for the reaction of the C-H compound (kH) should be slightly faster than the rate of the deuterium labelled analog with a C-D bond (kD).
 This difference, termed the primary kinetic isotope effect, has been experimentally determined to have a range kH/kD of about 2-8 in most cases for the E2.